Foggyx420/GWKB/GOALS.md

 * Wallet must be fully unlocked for private keys to be dumped.
 We must verify this.
 * User must understand that this information should be printed or stored and immediatly deleted as this information can be used to compromise the wallet even without wallet.dat!
+* This will backup the keys of hidden change wallets that you would normally see in coin control when there is balance in the addresses.

 End goal?
 ------